 The increase for the nine months ended September 30, 2023 was primarily driven by salaries and noncash stock option expense associated with increased hiring campaigns, noncash amortization related to our Assisi / Revo acquisitions, recruiting and other related fees associated with creation of a new Pathology department, and our transition to a new Chief Financial Officer.

-We expect future general and administrative expense to normalize and grow proportionately with sales and related product expansion.
+We development work.
+While we expect future general and administrative expense to normalize and grow proportionately increase, we expect it to decrease proportionally with sales and related product expansion.

 Research and Development